Brunswick Corporation: 2010s

 On July 17, 2014, Brunswick announced plans to leave the bowling business by the end of 2014.
 The company disclosed that it had agreed to sell its bowling center business, which brought in $187 million in revenue in the prior year, to competitor Bowlmor AMF (now known as Bowlero Corporation) for $270 million.
 It also disclosed that it had retained Lazard to find a buyer for its bowling equipment and products business.
 The company said it was making these changes to focus on its “core” Marine and Fitness businesses, which provided 92% of company net revenues in 2013.
 It would retain its heritage billiards business and report billiards financial results as part of the Fitness segment.
 The sale of the bowling center business to Bowlmor AMF (Bowlero) was completed in September 2014.

 Brunswick completed its exit from the bowling business in May 2015 with the sale of its bowling equipment and products division to BlueArc Capital Management, a private investment firm.
 BlueArc completed the acquisition with investments from Gladstone Investment Corporation, and Capitala Finance Corp.
 BlueArc continues to produce bowling balls under the Brunswick and DV8 brand names, and on November 15, 2019, it acquired Ebonite International and all of its bowling product brands.

 In August 2018, Brunswick Corporation acquired Power Products – Global Marine & Mobile business, which includes the global marine, specialty vehicle, mobile, industrial power, and transportation aftermarket products businesses of Power Products, for $910 million in cash from San Francisco-based private equity firm Genstar Capital.

 Also in 2018, the company announced it would be separating the fitness business as Life Fitness Holdings in 2019.
 In May 2019, Brunswick announced the sale of Brunswick Billiards, Life Fitness, Cybex, Hammer Strength, Indoor Cycling Group, and SCIFIT for $490 million to KPS Capital Partners.
 The sale was completed in June 2019.

-In May 2019, Brunswick announced it would be purchasing the largest marine franchisor in the United States, Freedom Boat Club.
+In May 2019, Brunswick announced it would be purchasing Freedom Boat Club, the largest marine franchisor in the US.

-Also in 2019, Brunswick announced a new business structure, Advanced Systems Group (ASG) and named Brett Dibkey as President.
-ASG is composed of 11 Power Products brands combined with the Attwood Group of businesses including Attwood, Garelick, MotorGuide, and Whale – as well as NAUTIC-ON.
+Also in 2019, Brunswick announced a new business structure, Advanced Systems Group (ASG) and named Brett Dibkey as president.
+ASG is composed of 11 Power Products brands combined with the Attwood Group of businesses including Attwood, Garelick, MotorGuide, and Whale, as well as NAUTIC-ON.